tungle92/Changepoints-Detection/README.md

 # Introduction :

-The `Changepoint` is a R package developed for the detection of changepoints as a project of the **algorithmic M2 courses in Data Science master's program at Evry Paris-Saclay University**.
+The `Changepoint` is a R package developed for the detection of changepoints.
 This package includes two algorithms: **Optimal Partitioning (OP)** and **Pruned Exact Linear Times (PELT)** implemented in R and Rcpp.
+This package also contain the function for simulation and the function to performe CROPS algorithm.

 Details on the detection of changepoints can be found on [its wikipedia page](https://fr.wikipedia.org/wiki/Détection_de_ruptures).
 This image provides a graphical representation of its mechanisms.
 ### Example of changes in Mean.